2sui/QPHi/README.md

 ----

 ## Usage
-There are also some examples that how to use those libraries in `QPHi/test` and `QPHi/example`:
+There are also some examples showing how to use those libraries in `QPHi/test` and `QPHi/example`:

 In `QPHi/test/events.c`: